The Best Sex Pillows For Next-Level Pleasure

-A common piece of advice we hear when looking into tactics for deeper penetration is to elevate our hips.
+A common piece of advice we hear when looking into tactics for deeper penetration is to elevate our hips — it even recently became a TikTok meme.
 Sure, this can be accomplished with a regular pillow — but why settle?
 No matter how satisfying your sex life is, few people would turn down some extra help.
-And sex pillows are just that: a little something, something specifically designed to give you the lift you need to maximize your pleasure.
+And sex pillows are just that: A little something something specifically designed to give you the lift you need to maximize your pleasure.

 Thankfully, the world has realized that sex pillows have so much more to offer than lower-back support.
 By playing with shapes, texture, and technology, you get more, um, bang for your buck.